A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: Case Study

-Applying our high-order CBF requires computing the gradient and Hessian matrix of the safety margin predictor (see \labelcref{eq:dot-h} and \labelcref{eq:ddot-h}).
-However, the exact approximation error remains unknown, as the original function for the MTV-based margin is non-differentiable, preventing us from computing their actual values.
-Nevertheless, given the marginal approximation error in the safety margin (\SI{1.4}{\percent} of robot's width on average) and its continuity nature, we expect the gradient and Hessian approximation errors to be similarly minor and negligible.
+Applying our \ac{hocbf} requires computing the gradient and Hessian matrix of the safety margin approximator (see \eqref{eq:dot-h} and \eqref{eq:ddot-h}).
+Since the original function for the MTV-based margin is non-differentiable, we can not compute their actual values and do not know how accurate they are.
+Nevertheless, given the marginal approximation error in the safety margin (\SI{1.4}{\percent} of the robot's width on average) and its continuous nature, we expect the gradient and Hessian approximation errors to be similarly minor and negligible.